Review and road test of the Toyota Prius Plug-in

 Market and Model

-Expect to pay quite a premium for Prius Plug-in motoring over what you'd have to find over the conventional version of that car.
-We're talking around £8,000.
-Also making this variant look expensive is the fact that it only comes in the two plushest levels of Prius trim - 'Business Edition Plus' and 'Excel'.
-What it all means is that you'll need around £35,000 for a 'Business Edition Plus' Plug-in model - and around £2,000 more than that if you want the top 'Excel' variant.
-You can though, subtract the usual £2,500 Government-funded Plug-in Car Grant from those figures.
+Expect to pay quite a premium for Prius Plug-in motoring over what you'd have to find over the conventional self-charging Hybrid version of this car.
+We're talking around nearly £6,000.
+Also making this PHEV variant look expensive is the fact that it only comes in the two plushest levels of Prius trim - 'Business Edition Plus' and 'Excel'.
+What it all means is that at the time of this test in late 2021, Toyota was asking just under £33,000 for this 'Business Edition Plus' Plug-in model - and around £2,000 more than that for the top 'Excel' variant.

 Cost of Ownership

 If you've had a cup of hot, sweet tea to recover from the asking price of the Prius Plug-in, the rest of this section may well help with its restorative effect.
 As with other plug-in vehicles, quoting a miles per gallon figure for the Prius is largely academic, because in certain scenarios the figure is effectively infinite.
-Toyota has nevertheless jumped through the hoops of the NEDC test and quotes a figure of 283mpg for this Prius.
-The emissions figure of 22g/km is also open to a bit of debate, but it spells free road tax and no London congestion charge, so who's arguing?
+Toyota has nevertheless jumped through the hoops of the WLTP test and quotes a combined cycle figure of up to 235.4mpg for this Prius.
+The emissions figure of up to 28g/km is also open to a bit of debate, but it spells huge tax savings, so who's arguing?
+Insurance is group 20E.

 Toyota Prius Plug-in review by Jonathan Crouch